 - Public relations - Claremont, Golin and KOR Communications Ltd

 - Surveying - Axis, EC Harris and Faithorn Farrell Timms.

 For a full list of employers and higher education institutions currently involved in degree apprenticeships, visit GOV.UK.

 How much will it cost?

-You'll obviously have to cover your living costs, but you'll receive an apprentice minimum wage - meaning that you could earn up to £500 every week.
+You'll obviously have to cover your living costs, but you'll receive at least the apprentice National Minimum Wage (NMW).
 Degree apprentices aren't eligible for student loans.